Help Centre

 Find out more about the products and services covered by the IFHP and how long you will be covered.

-Which documents prove I’m eligible for the Interim Federal Health Program?
+Which documents show that I’m eligible for the Interim Federal Health Program?

-Any of these documents issued by IRCC will prove your eligibility for the Interim Federal Health Program (IFHP):
+Any of these documents issued by Immigration, Refugees and Citenzenship, Canada (IRCC) will show your eligibility for the Interim Federal Health Program (IFHP):

-• Interim Federal Health Program Certificate (IFHC) (with or without a photo)—you get this certificate if you’re a resettled refugee going to live in Canada or a member of another eligible beneficiary group.
+- Interim Federal Health Certificate of Eligibility (IFHP) (without a photo)—you get this certificate if you’re a resettled refugee going to live in Canada or a member of another eligible beneficiary group.

 How do I get health care services or treatment through the Interim Federal Health Program?